Softnet-Free/.github/profile/README.md

 * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This is a guide that describes how to use Softnet ASN.1 Codec (Java) in the application development;

-* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This is a guide that describes how to use Softnet MS to manage IoT projects.
+* [The User Guide to Softnet Management System](https://softnet-free.github.io/softnet-ms/)" / This guide explains how to use the management system called Softnet MS for managing devices and clients utilizing the Softnet platform.

 ## A brief description of the platform